-For more information, see Highlight Matching Delimiters.
+For more information, see Highlighting of matching code elements.

-Shows or hides the Action Bar.
+Shows or hides the Action bar.

 You can choose the way action indicators appears in the editor.

-These radio buttons allow choosing how to display the marker bar.
+The radio buttons allow choosing how to display the marker bar.

 Markers width (only available since Visual Studio 2013)